Apolisk/First_Mentoring_Project/README.md

 ## TODO

-1. Research, think about, and describe the possible ways to generate a password.
+1. Include file output path to the cli flags (`-o output.txt`).
-2. Play around with `github.com/spf13/cobra` to integrate it later.
+2. Start learning the concurrency section in Go Tour.
-3. Include file output path to the cli flags (`-o output.txt`).
+3. Think about ways to introduce the concurrency to **passgen**.